duowang-phys/duowang-phys.github.io/_news/announcement_8.md

 ---

-Fengyi Zhou and our collaborators’ paper, titled **Simultaneously achieving large ferroelectric polarization and high-Tc in sol-gel deposited PbTiO_3-based perovskite thin films** has been accepted for publication in the
+Fengyi Zhou and our collaborators’ paper, titled **Simultaneously Achieving Large Ferroelectric Polarization and High-Tc in Sol-Gell Deposited PbTiO$_3$-based Perovskite Thin Films** has been accepted for publication in the
 RSC
 journal